Amourspirit/grunt-build-include/examples/docs/IFence/IFence.md

 Represents a fence.
 Fences are used to omit section of a build_include replacement from being processed.
-Thus the fenced section is included verbatium.
+Thus the fenced section is included verbatium unless options are set to explicity exclude fences from output.